-A big challenge of the tenant to tenant migration is the restriction that a domain name and an email address can only reside in one Office 365 tenant.
+A big challenge of the Microsoft Office 365 tenant to tenant migration is the restriction that a domain name and an email address can only reside in one Office 365 tenant.
 If your objective is to retain the current domain and email addresses, then you must perform a cut-over migration in which all users are changed at one time.

 Sounds good doesn’t it.
 All users and domains are cut-over on Friday, and on Monday- everything works.
 But there is a catch- Every PC, laptop, smart phone, tablet, SMTP connection, distribution list, shared mailbox, and resource mailbox, as well as Azure AD Connect, will need to be re-configured.